Optimal auction duration: A price formation viewpoint: The model

 \subsection{Market makers and market takers}

 Along the day, market makers arrive randomly in the market and send limit orders to fill the LOB.
 During the $i-$th market phase market makers arrival times are given by $(\tau_{i-1}^{cl}+ \tau^{i, mm}_k)_{k \geq 0}$ where $\tau^{i,mm}_k$ is the $k-$th event time of a counting process $(N^{i, mm}_s)_{s\geq 0 }$.
 We describe the liquidity provided by the $k-$th market maker by its supply function $S_k$.
+This supply function depends on the market maker's view on the efficient price at the clearing time when he sends his limit orders.
+The efficient price process is $(P_{s})_{s\geq 0 }$ and can be seen as the average of market makers' opinions at a given time on the ``fair" value of the underlying asset.
+It satisfies $P_s=P_0+\sigma_f W_s$ with $W$ a Brownian motion and $\sigma_f$ a positive constant.
 When positive, the quantity $S_k(p)$ represents the number of shares the $k-$th market maker is willing to sell at price $p$ or above.
 Negative values correspond to shares he is willing to buy at price $p$ or below.
 We assume that

-where $\tilde{P}_k$ is the view on the price of the asset by the $k-$th market maker when he sends his orders and $K$ a positive constant.
-We suppose that
+where $\tilde{P}_k$ is the view on the price of the asset by the $k-$th market maker when he sends his orders and $K$ a positive constant, $(g_k)_{k> 0}$ a sequence of i.i.d random variables with variance $\sigma^2$ representing the estimation noise in the inference of the efficient price by the market maker independent of all other processes.
+Linear supply functions are also considered in \cite{du2017optimal,fricke2018too}.
+This is equivalent to assume that each market maker sends uniform limit sell order above price $\tilde{P}_k$ and uniform limit buy orders to price level below $\tilde{P}_k$.
+In this case we get